gradle/declarative-gradle/docs/reference/migration-case-study.md

 }
 ```

-Notice that the `NDOC` doesn’t require any special annotation - Declarative Gradle understands how `NDOC`s work and handles them automatically when parsing the model.
+Notice that the `NDOC` doesn’t require any special annotation - Declarative Gradle understands how `NDOC`s work and handles them automatically.

 A database is a simple container that holds the properties we use to configure our SQLDelight database.
 Though it is a fully abstract interface, it can be thought of as a simple value type - it exists to hold information about each database in our container: